-One alarming issue that can affect your MacBook Pro is when your computer suddenly shuts down when the charging cord is unplugged.
-This is an infrequent problem but it does occur on this type of computer and if you’ve found this article, it might have happened to you.
+One alarming issue is that your MacBook suddenly shuts down when the charging cord is unplugged, and it only works when plugged in.
+This is an infrequent problem but it does occur on this type of Mac and if you’ve found this article, this has happened to you.

-Let’s take a look at what might be causing this issue and how to fix the problem and get your computer back to normal again.
+Let’s first take a look at what might be causing this issue and then how to fix the problem and get your MacBook back to normal again.